Joint Command of the Armed Forces of Peru

 The Joint Command of the Armed Forces of Peru (CCFFAA) (Comando Conjunto de las Fuerzas Armadas del Perú) is the executive agency of the Ministry of Defence of Peru in charge of the Armed Forces.
-The current President of the Joint Command is General Manuel Gómez de la Torre.
+The current President of the Joint Command is General David Ojeda Parra.

 History

 In the 1950s, the military institutions studied the experiences of the operational use of the forces during World War II and gave evidence of necessity that the Armed Forces must include a permanent joint organization, in which there would exist a commando unit to be used in the planning of operations, whose execution and use in any armed conflict would require a permanent coordination of the: